europeana/Labs/api/linked-open-data/data-structure.md

 ## Background - The Europeana Data Model (EDM)

 The Europeana Data Model was designed to replace the Europeana Semantic Elements (ESE).
-EDM will gradually make Europeana fit within a networked data environment.
+EDM is now gradually making Europeana fit within a networked data environment.
 It is a much more flexible and precise model than ESE, and offers the opportunity to attach every statement to the specific resource it applies to, and to reflect some basic form of data provenance.
 The main EDM requirements include:

 * distinguishing between a &#39;provided item&#39; (painting, book) and its digital representations